tonywhatever/deb_build4skippy/Debian-Recipe.md

 and very shortly after you should find two new deb-binaries in the parent-directory of skippy-xd-master.
 (Any warning about debian/changelog can be safely ignored, it's OK)

 You can now install them.
-Note that skippy-xd-dbgsym_x.x.x-x_amd64.deb is optional.
 ```
 sudo gdebi skippy-xd_0.8.0-1_amd64.deb
 ```
+Optional:
 ```
 sudo gdebi skippy-xd-dbgsym_0.8.0-1_amd64.deb

 ```
 After the installation it will be listed using for example 'aptitude' under "Obsolete and Locally Created Packages".

 It doesn't get much simpler to create your very own proper debian-package.